slackapi/deno-slack-runtime/README.md

   }
 ```

-This library assumes that function code exists in a `./functions/` relative to the root of your Hermes project.
+This library assumes that function code exists in a `./functions/` relative to the root of your Run-on-Slack project.

 ## CLI